 Is Interesterified Fat Safe?

 The interesting thing about interesterified fat is that there have been studies done that demonstrate its safety, so say the researchers.
 There seems to be one lonely study that every site demonizing interesterified fat cites, but it was one small study (n=30), not very well designed by the sounds of it (the fat profiles of the test groups were not equal), and funded by the Malaysian Palm Oil Board, clearly a competitor to this new way of making a solid, shelf stable fat.

-If you look at Mercola, Men’s Health, Dr. Weil, Consumer Reports, and Wise Geek, they all come down either unsure or negatively on interesterified fats, but each one cites the same study as the one thing that gives them pause.
+If you look at Mercola (link removed), Men’s Health, Dr. Weil, Consumer Reports, and Wise Geek, they all come down either unsure or negatively on interesterified fats, but each one cites the same study as the one thing that gives them pause.